The tour begins at the award-winning Swift House Inn in

 Road northward back to Basin Harbor, enjoying lake and mountainside vistas

 along the way.
-After an included lunch on the terrace at the Basin Harbor Club,
+After an included lunch at the Basin Harbor Club,

 head to the shore for your private, guided kayaking excursion through the Dead